averydonovan/Skew-TVirtualSoundingPlotter/README.md

 Work on the basic functionality of the program is in progress.
 Currently it is able to read in GRIB1 and GRIB2 files published on the [NOAA NOMADS](http://nomads.ncdc.noaa.gov/data.php?name=access) site.
-A preview release will be posted when it is able to generate a Skew-T plot.
+A preview release will be posted soon.

 ##Planned Features##

-* Generate Skew-T Log(P) diagrams from temperature and dew point data at various isobaric levels
+* Generate high-quality Skew-T/Log-P plots from temperature and dew point data at various isobaric levels
 * Convert relative humidity to dew point as needed
 * Calculate values such as lifting condensation level (LCL), K-index, Total Totals, and SWEAT depending on data available
 * Read GRIB1 and GRIB2 files output by the NOAA RAP, NAM, and GFS forecasting models
-* Read and write comma-separated values (CSV) files
+* Output high-resolution (approximately 300 DPI) plot to a PNG file

 ##Requirements##